 Pu-erh tea originated in Southwestern China's Yunnan Province over 2000 years ago.

-There are two types of Pu-erh: Sheng Pu-erh (Raw Pu-erh) and Shu Pu-erh (Ripe Pu-erh).
+In brief, there are two types of Pu-erh: Sheng Pu-erh (Raw Pu-erh) and Shou Pu-erh (Ripe Pu-erh).
 Shu and Sheng Pu-erh are both made from a sun-dried tea, Saiqing Mao Cha.
-After the fermentation and roasting process, pu-erh tea is often aged for many years, resulting in its bold, mellow flavor, as well as its iconic dark color.
+After the fermentation and roasting process, farmers age pu-erh tea for many years.
+Consequently, this results in its bold, mellow flavor, as well as its iconic dark color.

 Pu-erh Tea For Digestion

-When anything is fermented, there is a variety of micro-organisms that are born to aid our bodies.
-Pu-erh is no exception.
-The micro-organisms that live in our fermented friend Pu-erh help increase the healthy bacteria in our stomachs and intestines, in turn benefiting our digestion.
+Naturally, when anything is fermented, there is a variety of micro-organisms that are born to aid our bodies.
+Hence, pu-erh is no exception.
+The micro-organisms that live in our fermented friend Pu-erh help increase the healthy bacteria in our stomachs and intestines.
+In turn, benefiting our digestion.

 Furthermore, it helps break down oily and fatty foods.
-It is no wonder that Pu-erh is often served at Dim Sum restaurants around Hong Kong and China to balance all the delicious but greasy foods.
+It is no wonder that there is a tradition of serving Pu-erh at Dim Sum restaurants around Hong Kong and China.
+In order to balance all the delicious but greasy foods.

 Pu-erh Tea In Traditional Chinese Medicine

-Pu-erh is widely used in Traditional Chinese Medicine to drive toxins out of our body.
-It is a cooling tea (yin), which means it helps to balance the heat (yang) in our bodies.
-An excess of heat in our body usually results in inflammation.
+Doctors widely use Pu-erh in Traditional Chinese Medicine to drive toxins out of our bodies.
+Indeed, it is a cooling tea (yin), which means it helps to balance the heat (yang) in our bodies.
+On the other hand, an excess of heat in our body usually results in inflammation.

 Pu-erh is embodied with earth energy and helps ground.
 When comparing to a light, fresh, vegetal, and floral green tea, Pu-erh is on the complete opposite side of the spectrum.
 It is robust, thick, earthy, woody, and extremely mellow.
 It warms our stomachs and helps connect us with the ground underneath.